richsoni/richsoni-songs/all-i-need.md

 ---

 I just cant wait for the evening
-for you and I to watch some TV
+For you and I to watch some TV
-I know youll make some popcorn
+I know you'll  make some popcorn
-and snuggle up next to me
+And snuggle up next to me

 Well I just cant wait for the weekend
 I just cant wait for two days with you
-maybe we will sleep late
+Maybe we will sleep late
-maybe we will make pancakes and bacon too
+Maybe we will make pancakes and bacon too

-Uh huh, ok that is all i need to get through the day
+Uh huh, ok that is all I need to get through the day

 I just cant wait for vacation
-to explore a foreign land
+To explore a foreign land
-we will take lots of pictures
+We will take lots of pictures
-and walk around holding hands
+And walk around holding hands

 Well I just cant wait for the summer
 To see the sunshine on your face
-we can lay back one the beach
+We can lay back one the beach
-and listen to each other and the waves
+And listen to each other and the waves

-Uh huh, ok that is all i need to get through the day
+Uh huh, ok that is all I need to get through the day

 I just cant wait to retire
-and spend each day with you
+And spend each day with you
-maybe well learn to play tennis
+Maybe well learn to play tennis
-and teach our grandkids to tie their shoes
+And teach our grandkids to tie their shoes

-Uh huh, ok that is all i need to get through the day
+Uh huh, ok that is all I need to get through the day